gendyp/smdss_clone/README.md

 # About the project
 Technically *work in progress*, though I don't really know where to go from its current state, very likely it'll stay like this.

-Idea was to make a program aimed to aid in learning of the Mega Drive sound system.
-It's *not* music maker or VGM player.
+Idea was to make a program aimed to aid in learning the *idea* behind Mega Drive sound system, how it produces such sound and how you can recreate it.
+It's not music maker, VGM player or hardware emulator.

 Made using vanilla Javascript so you can play around with the code easily.
 Code runs locally, no APIs which run in [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) were used.
 That results in relatively *poor performance*.